bendangnuksung/Image-OutPainting/README.md

 # Keras implementation of Image OutPainting

 This is an implementation of [Painting Outside the Box: Image Outpainting](https://cs230.stanford.edu/projects_spring_2018/posters/8265861.pdf) paper from Standford University.
-Some changes have been made to work with 256*256:
+Some changes have been made to work with 256*256 image:
   - Added Identity loss i.e from generated image to the original image
   - Removed patches from training data. (training pipeline)
   - Replaced masking with cropping. (training pipeline)